MicrosoftDocs/azure-devops-docs/docs/pipelines/repos/github.md

 Troubleshooting problems with triggers very much depends on the type of GitHub connection you use in your pipeline.
 There are two ways to determine the type of connection - from GitHub and from Azure Pipelines.

 * From GitHub: If a repo is set up to use the GitHub app, then the statuses on PRs and commits will be Check Runs.
-If the repo has Azure pipelines set up with OAuth or PAT connections, the statuses will be the "old" style of statuses.
+If the repo has Azure Pipelines set up with OAuth or PAT connections, the statuses will be the "old" style of statuses.
 A quick way to determine if the statuses are Check Runs or simple statuses is to look at the "conversation" tab on a GitHub PR.
   * If the "Details" link redirects to the Checks tab, it is a Check Run and the repo is using the app.
   * If the "Details" link redirects to the Azure DevOps pipeline, then the status is an "old style" status and the repo is not using the app.

 * From Azure Pipelines: You can also determine the type of connection by inspecting the pipeline in Azure Pipelines UI.
 Open the editor for the pipeline.
 Select **Triggers** to open the classic editor for the pipeline.
 Then, select **YAML** tab and then the **Get sources** step.
 You'll notice a banner **Authorized using connection:** indicating the service connection that was used to integrate the pipeline with GitHub.
 The name of the service connection is a hyperlink.
 Select it to navigate to the service connection properties.
 The properties of the service connection will indicate the type of connection being used:
-  * **azure pipelines app** indicates GitHub app connection
+  * **Azure Pipelines app** indicates GitHub app connection
   * **oauth** indicates OAuth connection
   * **personalaccesstoken** indicates PAT authentication